-This practice is designed to prevent erosion at the outlet of a channel or conduit by reducing the velocity of flow and dissipating the energy.
-Outlet protection measures usually consist of a riprap-lined apron, a reinforced concrete flume with concrete baffles a reinforced concrete box with chambers or baffles and possibly pre-manufactured products.
+Outlet Protection is an erosion control practice designed to prevent erosion at the outlet of a channel or conduit by reducing the velocity of flow and dissipating the energy.
 This practice applies wherever high velocity discharge must be released on erodible material.

 - Site Preparation

 - Installation of Riprap Structures

 - Installation of Concrete Structures

 - Erosion Control

 - Construction Verification

+- Maintenance